ABG Interpretation Guide

 Step-by-Step ABG Interpretation

-Learn a fast, repeatable approach to arterial blood gas interpretation.
+Learn a fast, repeatable approach to arterial blood gas interpretation using a simple 6-step framework used by RTs, ICU nurses, and critical care students.
 Then practice with ABG Practice Quizzes or test real values using the ABG Calculator.

-Interpreting ABGs becomes simple when you follow a structured process.
-Use this 6-step framework to identify acid-base disorders, evaluate compensation, and assess oxygenation quickly and accurately.
+Interpreting ABGs becomes much easier when you follow the same structured process every time.
+Instead of trying to memorize isolated values, use this stepwise ABG interpretation method to quickly identify acid-base disorders, evaluate compensation, and assess oxygenation with confidence.

 Step 1 — Assess pH

-Determine if the blood is acidic or alkaline.
-A pH below 7.35 indicates acidemia, while above 7.45 indicates alkalemia.
+Start with pH to determine whether the blood is acidic or alkaline.
+A pH below 7.35 indicates acidemia.
+A pH above 7.45 indicates alkalemia.
+This tells you whether the primary process is pushing the patient toward acidosis or alkalosis.

 Step 2 — Check PaCO₂